pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 `tap-ingress-selfsigned`.

-The default ingress issuer is appropriate for testing and evaluation, but VMware recommends you replace it with your own issuer.
+The default ingress issuer is appropriate for testing and evaluation, but VMware recommends that you replace it with your own issuer.

 >**Important** If `cert-manager.tanzu.vmware.com` is excluded from the
 >installation, then `tap-ingress-selfsigned` is not installed either.
 In
->this case bring your own ingress issuer.
+>this case, bring your own ingress issuer.

 ### <a id="limitations-self-signed"></a>Limitations of the default, self-signed issuer